last-ent/last-ent.github.io/posts/introduction-to-option-type.md

 .. tags: software design, functional programming, programming, scala, FP for sceptics, FP for sceptics
 .. category:
 .. link:
-.. description: Introduction to Option Type.
+.. description: Introduction to Option Type aka Maybe Type.
 A beginner friendly, crisp & concise article on how to think and reason about Option type.
 .. type: text
 -->

-In Functional Programming we define our system in terms of ADTs, data flow & functions.
-We start by defining "Happy Path" and then move on to handle exceptions or "Unhappy Path". `ADTs in Practice` used Exceptions (`IO.raiseError`) to signal bad state and cut the flow short.
+Functional Programming (FP) is based around mathematical concepts like **Type Theory** - _We define our system in terms of ADTs, data flow & functions._

-Functional Programming is based around mathematical concepts (Type Theory) and they don't have "Exceptions" as defined in Imperative Programming.
-They use special constructs or types instead.
-Here are a few:
+We first implement "Happy Path" and then implement handlers for "Unhappy Path".
+In [`ADTs in Practice`](/posts/adts-in-practice) we used "Exceptions" (`IO.raiseError`).

+However FP promotes using types for error handling, such as:

 - `Option`
 - `Either`
 - `Monad`
 - _etc._

+In this post we will start by looking at the simplest of these:

 > `Option` type denotes presence (`Some(value)`) or absence (`None`) of a value.